renerocksai/real-prog-qwerty/README.md

 With above re-mappings, I find myself staying on the home row literally all the time which is a difference that feels like super-powers.
 It is a game changer.
 I am glad I stopped using CAPS LOCK for ESC stuffs.

-Keys I don't really use, are the right CTRL, ALT, SHIFT, and ESC.
+Keys I don't really use, are CTRL, ALT, SHIFT, and ESC on the right thumb cluster.
 They are mapped the way they are for symmetry reasons for the odd case I need them.
 Transfering symmetrical movements from one hand to the other seems to work well for me - it's not like learning a complete key mapping.
 It is as if my right thumb asks, "What would left thumb do?"

 Since I don't use the right thumb cluster that much, I might one day re-introduce one of the gone keys if a pressing need for that arises.

+### Navigating without the mouse - ever

+The following rambling is more related to my setup than the keyboard layout, but it fits in nicely.
+When speaking of staying on the home row...

+So far, the most productive setup I have encountered is based on the following essentials:

+- Linux (duh!) - go for Ubuntu if you have a life, there's really no shame in using it
+- i3 window manager
+- tmux
+- NeoVim - or at least vim!

+Here's how that works out - staying on the homerow:
+- moving the cursor in vim: H, J, K, L
+- moving between splits in vim: CTRL + H, J, K, L
+- moving between windows in i3: ALT + H, J, K, L
+- re-arranging windows in i3: SHIFT + ALT + H, J, K, L
+- moving between splits in tmux: CTRL + B, then H, J, K, L
+- bonus mention: Vimium browser plugin:
+    - scrolling in the browser: H, J, K, L
+    - navigating browser history: SHIFT + H, L
+    - navigating browser tabs: SHIFT + J, K

+Speaking of browsers: With the firenvim browser plugin, I can even use neovim and the muscle memory that comes with it, in the browser: suddenly, writing business E-Mails in Outlook on the web is not a cringe experience anymore.
+A quick shortcut brings up the emoji picker, other shortcuts insert German Umlauts.
+I have instant access to my daily notes for yanking and pasting.
+I am loving it.
+And it all started with optimizing my keyboard layout.

 ## What it looks like

 ![](real-programmers-qwerty.png)